 Other than being a budget-friendly option, Prague also has great coworking and coliving spaces available.
 It’s also super easy to get around the city with their buses and trams as well.

 I can’t ignore the architecture in Prague either.
 No matter where you’re walking, you’ll find gorgeous buildings, especially in the Old Town.
 It’s rich with history and plenty of museums to visit on the weekends.

 If you’re interested in living in Prague, the Czech Republic offers a visa perfect for digital nomads.
 However, it’s only for selected nationalities that work in IT or STEM.

 One of my favorite countries I’ve lived as a digital nomad has been Croatia.
 The first city I stayed in was Split, and it was absolutely wonderful!
 When I was there in February and March, the weather was mild and the town was pretty quiet because it was the off-season.

 Split has an incredible old city that runs along the sea and is built within Diocletian’s Palace.
 You’ll find shops, restaurants, and cafes within the palace and its winding limestone alleys.

-Again, Croatia doesn’t use the Euro, but the Kuna instead.
-1 EUR equals about 7.5 Kuna.
+In 2023, Croatia adopted the Euro and is phasing out their original currency, the Kuna.
 The cost of living in Split is also fairly affordable compared to other places in Europe.

 There aren’t many coworking spaces in the area, but there are a ton of cafes with wifi.
 My personal favorite cafe is D16, right inside Diocletian’s Palace.
 It’s cozy and has an excellent cappuccino.